+DESCRIPTION

 Air Recycler This cylinder provides air, as the water breathing spell.

 Antimagic Ray Gun When used, this wand-like gun shoots a purple anti-magic ray, as the mana burn spell.
 Elementals required for the anti-magic ray device are pure mana elementals (such as mana wyrms and arcane elementals), and souls must be of spellcasters.
 The improved gadget replicates a higher-level mana burn spell.